 2. File Articles of Organization

 A New York LLC is created by filling Articles of Organization with the New York Department of State Division of Corporations.
 The articles must include the LLC's name; the county in New York where it will be located; and a New York address where the Secretary of State should mail legal documents to the LLC.
-The articles may be filed by postal mail or filed online through the New York Online Permit Assistance website.
+The articles may be filed by postal mail or filed online.
 The filing fee is $200.
 Follow the directions provided for completing and filing your articles.

 3. Appoint a Registered Agent